apache/maven-studies/README.md

 ## basic test: deploy to local directory `target/deploy`

-Instead of classical deployment to an HTTP(S) server (PUT), or scp or any other file-oriented server, we can easily test `maven-deploy-plugin:deploy` to deploy to a local directory using `altDeploymentRepository` parameter with a `file:` target url:
+Instead of classical deployment to an HTTP(S) server (PUT), or scp or any other file-oriented server, we can easily test `maven-deploy-plugin:deploy` to deploy to a local directory using `altDeploymentRepository` parameter with a `file:` target url (instead of updating `pom.xml`'s `project.distributionManagement.repository.id`and `url`):

     mvn clean deploy -DaltDeploymentRepository=local::file:target/deploy